Use these tips to grill the perfect steak every time—it’s easier than you think!

 Take the steak off of the grill and place it into a baking dish and cover it with foil.
 Leave it in this dish for 10 minutes to seal the flavor—do not cut the steak, do not uncover it, do not pass go, do not collect 200 dollars.
 Instead, take that 10 minutes to get your picnic table ready for the best steak you’ve ever eaten.

-Once the 10 minutes is up, The Maestro cuts the steak into smaller pieces and we dig right in to a perfectly tender, juicy steak.
+Once the 10 minutes is up, cut the steak into smaller pieces and dig right in to a perfectly tender, juicy steak.
 Mmmm-mm.

 7. Make your clean up easier with Wet-Nap.

 While I absolutely love grilling and eating outdoors, I don’t love the mess.
 Our outdoor meals always seem to be stickier than usual, and regular napkins just don’t do the job we need.
 Which is why I love to use Wet-Nap products.
 For grilling in the backyard, the canister of wipes is perfect, but I love the individually wrapped ones to keep in the car or my purse because my children get sticky everywhere they go.